blb-ventures/strawberry-django-plus/README.md

   [django authentication system](https://docs.djangoproject.com/en/4.0/topics/auth/default/),
   direct and per-object permission checking for backends that implement those (e.g.
   [django-guardian](https://django-guardian.readthedocs.io/en/stable])).
-- [Crud mutations for Django](#crud-mutations), with automatic errors validation integration.
+- [Mutations for Django](#django-mutations), with CRUD support and automatic errors validation.
-- [Relay support](#relay-support) for queries, connections and input mutations, all integrated with django type directly.
+- [Relay support](#relay-support) for queries, connections and input mutations, all integrated with django types directly.
 - [Django Debug Toolbar integration](#django-debug-toolbar-integration) with graphiql to display metrics like SQL queries
 - Improved sync/async resolver that priorizes the model's cache to avoid have to use